nla-group/classix-matlab/README.md

 # Basic usage

 The MATLAB file `classix.m` fully implements all essential CLASSIX features available in the Python implementation.
 And using it is very straightforward.
-Let's demonstrate this on an artificial dataset comprised of two Gaussian blobs in 2D.

 CLASSIX accepts three essential input parameters: `data, radius, minPts` (optionally).
-The data points to be clustered are provided as the rows of the matrix `data`, that is,

-`data` is of size (number of data points)-by-(number of features).
+The data points to be clustered are provided as the rows of the matrix `data`, that is, `data` is of size [number of data points]-by-[number of features].

 The `radius` parameter controls the *coarseness* of the clusters.
 The higher it is, larger the clusters will be.
 We usually recommend starting with a value like `radius=1`, and then subsequently reducing it until the number of clusters is just a little larger than expected.
 The second `minPts` parameter (default 1) can then be used to get rid of tiny clusters with fewer than `minPts` points.

-In the below test we choose` radius=0.2` and `minPts=10.`
+Let's demonstrate CLASSIX on an artificial dataset comprised of two Gaussian blobs in 2D.
+In the below test we choose `radius=0.2` and `minPts=10`.